HandsOnDataViz/book/docs/HandsOnDataViz.md

 you or your programmer friend can make sure it doesn’t steal your personal data.

-TODO: Fix the Google App code to remove warning message

 Once the script finishes executing, you will get a pop-up notification that will tell you how many addresses were successfully geocoded, and how many failed.
 Inspect *Found* and *Quality* columns to ensure the geocoder matched your addresses correctly.
 Then look at the failed addresses and see if you can spot problems with them.
-For tops about using Google geocoder, see [documentation](https://developers.google.com/maps/faq#geocoder_queryformat).
+For tips about using Google geocoder, see [documentation](https://developers.google.com/maps/faq#geocoder_queryformat).